ohmyzsh/ohmyzsh/plugins/dotenv/README.md

 You can also choose the `Always` option when prompted to always allow sourcing the .env file in that directory.
 See the next section for more details.

-### ZSH_DOTENV_{DIS,}ALLOWED_LIST
+### ZSH_DOTENV_ALLOWED_LIST, ZSH_DOTENV_DISALLOWED_LIST

 The default behavior of the plugin is to always ask whether to source a dotenv file.
 There's a **Y**es, **N**o, **A**lways and N**e**ver option.
-If you choose Always, the directory of the .env file will be added to an allowed list, for Never it get's added to a disallowed list respectively.
-If a directory is found in those lists, the plugin won't ask for confirmation and will instead source the .env file or proceed without action directly.
+If you choose Always, the directory of the .env file will be added to an allowed list; if you choose Never, it get's added to a disallowed list.
+If a directory is found in those lists, the plugin won't ask for confirmation and will instead either source the .env file or proceed without action respectively.

-This (dis-)allowed list is saved by default in `$ZSH_CACHE_DIR/dotenv-{dis,}allowed.list`.
-If you want to change that location, change the `$ZSH_DOTENV_{DIS,}ALLOWED_LIST` variable, like so:
+This allowed and disallowed lists are saved by default in `$ZSH_CACHE_DIR/dotenv-allowed.list` and `$ZSH_CACHE_DIR/dotenv-disallowed.list` respectively.
+If you want to change that location, change the `$ZSH_DOTENV_ALLOWED_LIST` and `$ZSH_DOTENV_DISALLOWED_LIST` variables, like so:

 ```zsh
 # in ~/.zshrc, before Oh My Zsh is sourced: